defaults/apollo/content/_essays/2024-01-15-welcome-to-my-blog.md

 ## Getting Started

-Feel free to explore the different sections and subscribe for updates on new posts.
+Feel free to explore the different sections and subscribe for updates on new essays.
 I hope you find something interesting here.

 Thanks for visiting!